 Two types of abnormal white blood cells can turn into leukemia: lymphoid cells and myeloid cells.
 When leukemia involves the lymphoid cells, it is called lymphocytic or lymphoblastic leukemia.
 When it is found in the myeloid cells, it is called myelogenous or myeloid leukemia.

-Lymphoid or myeloid (depending on the type of white blood cell that has turned into leukemia)
+Lymphocytic or myeloid, depending on the type of white blood cell that has turned into leukemia

-In acute leukemia, the abnormal blood cells are usually immature blasts (young cells) that do not function properly.
+In acute leukemia, the abnormal blood cells are usually young cells (immature blasts) that do not work as they should properly.
 These cells grow quickly.
-Acute leukemia quickly gets worse unless it is treated immediately.
+Acute leukemia quickly gets worse unless it is treated right away.

 These categories result in 4 combinations, which make up the main types of leukemia:

 Acute lymphoblastic leukemia (ALL).
 ALL is the most common type of leukemia in children.
 But about one-third of cases of ALL occur in adults.

 Acute myeloid leukemia (AML).
 AML is one of the most common types of acute leukemia in adults.
 AML can also occur in children.
 In children, it makes up about 1 in 4 leukemias.

 Chronic lymphocytic leukemia (CLL).
 CLL is also among the most common types of leukemia in adults.
 It is mostly seen in older adults.
 It is sometimes seen in younger adults, but almost never in children.